EmilianoFraga/maven-archetype-quickstart-java11/README.md

 The latest archetype version shall be installed into your maven repository.

-_For example, let us say the the installed version is 1.1_

 ## Usage - Creating a new Java 11 project using this archetype

 This guide follows the standard Maven documented instructions already available at [Maven Creating Archetype Guide](https://maven.apache.org/guides/mini/guide-creating-archetypes.html#a4._Install_the_archetype_and_run_the_archetype_plugin).